 Non-personally Identifying Information is information that does not identify you.
-In addition to the personally identifying information collected via Automated Means stated above, ACT may collect general technical information and general Internet data in an anonymized manner, including your browser type, date and time of access, which web pages on the Site you visited, the referring Uniform Resource Locator (URL), how long you spent on each page, your operating system, screen settings, Web browser software, and referring website.
-This information may be collected to assist us in administering and making improvements to the Site, to enhance security, and for statistical analysis.
-ACT may employ other companies and individuals to facilitate these services (e.g., maintenance, analysis, audit, development), who will have limited access to this data and only use it to perform those services on our behalf.
+In addition to collecting personally identifying information by Automated Means (explained above), ACT may also use automated means to collect anonymized technical and internet data, such as your browser type, the date and time you access the Site, which web pages on the Site you visited, your referring website Uniform Resource Locator (URL), how long you spent on each page of the Site, your operating system, and your screen settings.
+This information can be used by ACT to administer and improve the Site, enhance security, and inform statistical analyses.